CodeReclaimers/neat-python/docs/module_summaries.rst

       Required interface method.
 Creates the population to be used in the next generation from the given configuration instance, SpeciesSet instance, desired size of the population, and current generation number.
 This method is called after all genomes have been evaluated and their ``fitness`` member assigned.
 This method should use the stagnation instance given to the initializer to remove species deemed to have stagnated.
+Note: Determines relative fitnesses by transforming into
+      (ideally) a 0-1 scale; however, if the top and bottom fitnesses are not at least 1 apart, the range may be less than 0-1, as a check against dividing by a too-small number.
+TODO: Make minimum difference configurable (defaulting to 1 to preserve compatibility).

       :param object config: A :py:class:`Config` instance.
       :param object species: A :py:class:`SpeciesSet` instance.
 As well as depending on some of the :py:class:`DefaultStagnation` internals, this method also depends on some of those of the ``SpeciesSet`` and its referenced species objects.